INR 920 million partial credit guarantee to help finance the largest slum redevelopment project in Pune, India.

 24 million INR (USD 340 million)

 Following the success of the slum redevelopment scheme in Mumbai, the state government decided to extend the scheme to other cities in the state, including Pune, a neighbouring city of Mumbai.
 KUDL’s project is the first large scale slum redevelopment project under the scheme in Pune.

-Given the lack of funding, KUDL began implementation of the project from their own resources, completing only 10% of the project in the first 3 years.
-The 5 year project financing facility provided by GuarantCo, DB & FMO will allow KUDL to complete the balance rehabilitation in the next 3 years
+Given the lack of funding, KUDL began implementation of the project from their own resources, completing only 10 percent of the project in the first 3 years.
+The 5-year project financing facility provided by GuarantCo, DB and FMO will allow KUDL to complete the balance rehabilitation in the next 3 years.

 Like most major Indian cities, a large proportion of Pune’s population lives in slums.
 They have no security of tenure and have limited access to basic amenities like clean water and sanitation.

-GuarantCo’s support is helping to re-house more than 5,000 families in small but permanent flats.
-These are provided for free on the same site by KUDL in anticipation of profits from development & sale of freed up land.
+GuarantCo’s support is helping to re-house more than 4,500 families in small but permanent flats.
+These are provided for free on the same site by KUDL in anticipation of profits from development and sale of freed up land.
 The flats will have clean water, sanitation, electricity and clear legal title, which will greatly improve living conditions and the life chances of children in particular.

 Tenants are helped to set up housing societies to take over the running and maintenance of their new buildings with an endowment from KUDL.